borussen/Algorithm/5. MST/README.md

 # MST

-Given a weighted undirected graph, provide the cost of a minimum spanning tree. <br>
+Given a weighted undirected graph, provide the cost of a minimum spanning tree.
+Note that, your program can allocate up to 512MB memory and should produce the output within 3 seconds. <br>

 <b>Input:</b> <br>
 In the first line, two integers 𝑛 (1 ≤ 𝑛 ≤ 10,000) and 𝑚 (1 ≤ 𝑚 ≤ 200,000) are given where 𝑛